-- Students will be required to find a scientific research article (no older than 1 year) on a specific topic \\see course schedule for actual topic\\ - Articles chosen CANNOT be the same as any other student in the course for any given topic. - Recommended sites: NFC databases; ScienceDaily.com; LiveScience.com; Phys.org; chemistryworld.com (these sites will provide links to the primary source article) - Formatting will follow APA7 citation standards - Length minimum 400 words in paragraph format - Do not attach any files to the discussion board copy and paste the approved dropbox file content as a "post". - All discussion posts require submission to two different locations (1 to dropbox, 1 to discussion board) before the assigned due date and time for a grade, submission to only 1 location will result in a 0 overall grade.
+- Students will be required to find a scientific research primary source article (no older than 1 year) on a specific topic see course schedule for actual topic - Articles chosen CANNOT be the same as any other student in the course for any given topic. - Recommended sites: NFC databases; ScienceDaily.com; LiveScience.com; Phys.org; chemistryworld.com (these sites will provide links to the primary source article) - Formatting will follow APA7 citation standards - Length minimum 400 words in paragraph format - Do not attach any files to the discussion board copy and paste the approved dropbox file content as a "post". - All discussion posts require submission to two different locations (1 to dropbox, 1 to discussion board) before the assigned due date and time for a grade.
 The first submission should be a .docx file submitted to the appropriate dropbox before the due date and time listed.
-Do not post in the comments section of the dropbox this is for comments only.
+Do not post in the comments section of the dropbox - this is for comments only.
 After receiving an acceptable Turnitin Score in the dropbox you can then go and submit (copy and paste) to the appropriate discussion board.